RadDx logo

 Does a disc herniation always require surgery?

-No. Many disc herniations are managed without surgery.
+No. Many herniations are managed without surgery.

 Can the scan look worse than symptoms feel?